'Ride lots'. - EDDY MERCKX, 'The Cannibal'

 'The secret to mountain biking is pretty simple.
 The slower you go the more likely it is you'll crash'. - JULIANA FURTADO

 If you are a mountain biker, the local tracks and trails that start from our door will leave you wanting more!
 There is an MTB base located at Simorre (4 km), with which we work in conjunction.
 Here you will find eight colour coded circuits which are permanently indicated: GREEN (very easy), BLUE (easy), RED (difficult), BLACK (very difficult).
 We can guide you in the right direction or accompany you and, if you fancy riding in the Pyrénées we can act as your guide.
 We simply love to ride, so take any opportunity to get out on two wheels.
 We cater for all ages and any level of experience.
-We are able to provide secure bike storage and bike washing facilities.
-Our fully equipped bicycle workshop carries most spares.
+We are able to provide secure bike storage and bike washing facilities and our fully equipped bicycle workshop carries most spares and the necessary tools to sort you out.

 If you don't have a bike we can sort that out too!